vito.

 t = 2400ms

 Beat 1 uses the whisper curve for 400ms.
-Beat 2 warms the frame with the curtain curve for 600ms.
-Beat 3 resolves the image with the curtain curve for 1400ms.
-The entire reveal takes 2.4 seconds.
-Nothing else moves; nothing after suggests "tap me."
+Beat 2 warms with the curtain curve for 600ms.
+Beat 3 resolves with the curtain curve for 1400ms.
+Total: 2.4 seconds.
+Nothing else moves after; nothing suggests "tap me."
 This is the silence after.

 ii. the three curves